anomaly/prestans-docs/source/index.rst

    authentication
    design_notes
    closure
+   demo_app
    reference_material

 Software Requirements
 =====================

+These are the requirements for running prestans on a server.
+Client side tools might have additional requirements, check relevant parts of our documentation for details.

+.. note:: We use `Subversion <http://svn.tigris.org>`_ to manage our source code.

-* Python 2.6+
+* Python 2.6+, *2.7 recommended*
 * WSGI compliant server environment (`Apache <http://httpd.apache.org>`_ + `mod_wsgi <http://modwsgi.googlecode.com>`_, `Google AppEngine <https://developers.google.com/appengine/>`_, etc).
-* Python Paste components
+* Python Paste components (e.g WebOb)

-We use `Subversion <http://svn.tigris.org>`_ to manage our source code.
+We mostly test on latest releases of `Ubuntu Server <http://www.ubuntu.com/download/server>`_, and Google's `AppEngine <https://developers.google.com/appengine/>`_.

 Getting Help
 ============

-We encourge the use of our mailing lists (run on Google Groups) as the primary method of getting help
+We encourge the use of our mailing lists (run on Google Groups) as the primary method of getting help.
+You can also write the developers through contact information `our website <http://etk.com.au>`_.

 * `Discuss <http://groups.google.com/group/prestans-discuss>`_ general discussion, help, comments.
 * `Announcements <http://groups.google.com/group/prestans-announce>`_ security, release announcements.

+Reporting Issues
+^^^^^^^^^^^^^^^^

 We prefer the use of our `Issue Tracker <https://code.google.com/p/prestans/issues/list>`_ on Google Code, to triage feature requests, bug reports.

+Before you lodge a lodge a ticket:

+* Ensure that you ask a question on our list, there might already be answer out there or we might have already acknowledged the issue
+* Seek wisdom from our beautifully written documentation
+* Google to see that it's not something to do with your server environment (versions of Web server, WSGI connectors, etc)
-Please check to ensure that you are lodging a duplicate request.
+* Check to ensure that you are *not* lodging a duplicate request.

+When reporting issues:

+* Include as much detail as you can about your environment (e.g Server OS, Web Server Version, WSGI connector)
+* Steps that we can use to replicate the bug
+* Share a bit of your application code with us, it goes a long way to replicate issues

 Commercial Support
 ------------------